The Beaver State is home to some amazing hunting opportunities.

 Oregon is a state that boasts a unique wildlife composition.
 Hunters in this beautiful state can go after the usual suspects - deer, mourning doves, etc. - or get adventurous and face off with more dangerous opponents like bears and bighorn sheep.
 There's a lot of game to take on in this beautiful state, but we've narrowed down our must-have specimens.
-Here's a list of our top animals to hunt in Oregon:

 2. Black Bear

 One of Oregon's more unique characteristics as a hunting destination is the chance to go after black bears.
 It's not a free-for-all, of course: the Oregon Department of Fish and Wildlife offers "controlled hunts" for rarer types of big game animals.
 Hunters hoping to participate in a hunt for black bears must merely visit the DFW website and apply for specialized tags by early February.
 The bag limit on these animals is one per season, and cubs or sows with cubs are always protected.